Myst III: Exile: Development

-Cyan Worlds and Mattel Interactive (then the owner of the Myst and Riven franchise) outbid several development companies for the development of a sequel to Myst and Riven; according to Game Developer, interested parties developed proposals including story concepts, analysis of the first two games, technology discussion, and technology demonstration.
+Cyan Worlds and Mattel Interactive (then the owner of the Myst and Riven franchise) sought bids from several development companies for the development of a sequel to Myst and Riven; according to Game Developer, interested parties developed proposals including story concepts, analysis of the first two games, technology discussion, and technology demonstration.
 A core team from Presto Studios held discussions which analyzed Myst and Riven, then set out specific goals for the third game.
 According to Presto founder and producer Greg Uhler, these goals included visual variety in the Ages, a satisfying ending, and a way for players to gauge their progress during the game.
 The progress goal was very important for Uhler, who stated: "Players who had failed to complete Myst or Riven did so because they were unsure of how much remained of the game and what their goals were."
 Initially, Presto prepared three possible storylines for the game to follow; a meeting between Cyan, Presto, and Mattel yielded a completely different plot, which explored some of the loose ends hinted at in Myst.
 Mattel chose Presto for the task because of their talent, experience, and an existing business relationship.

 Presto spent millions of U.S. dollars developing the game, using the studio's entire staff to complete the project.
 Development took two and a half years, of which nine months were spent on design and pre-production.
 Particular attention was devoted to strong visual styles and mechanics, which a critic described as "a collaboration of Jules Verne, Rube Goldberg and Claes Oldenburg".
 By July 2000, the game's look and feel, story, and puzzles were all complete, and Presto was building the game worlds.
 Pre-rendered environments, like those in the earlier Myst games, were used, providing what producer Dan Irish described as the "photorealistic ability to present the world in a convincing way.
 The 360-degree camera view also allows you to experience it in a way that makes it feel real."
 Presto used 3ds Max, Areté's Digital Nature Tools, and additional software to generate the pre-rendered visuals as well as dynamic water, character animations, and lighting.